 - 1 oz lemon juice

-- 1 oz strawberry rhubarb syrup (link to recipe below)
+- 1 oz strawberry rhubarb simple syrup

 - ½ oz ginger liqueur (or ginger syrup) (I used Barrow's Intense)